rvl-system/rvl-node/README.md

 });
 ```

-To create a receiver that listens for changes to the animation, we can run the below code:
+To create a receiver that listens for changes to the animation on channel 1 , we can run the below code:

 ```typescript
 import { RVL } from 'rvl-node';